Titles and Roles

 - Cell and Molecular Biology

 Soojung Lee, PhD, is a research scientist in the Wallace H. Coulter Department of Biomedical Engineering at the Georgia Institute of Technology and Emory University School of Medicine.
-Dr. Lee is a member of the Cancer Cell Biology Research Program at Winship Cancer Institute of Emory University.
+Dr. Lee is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute of Emory University.

 Dr. Lee obtained her PhD and MS from Department of Food Science & Technology, College of Engineering at Kyungsung University in Busan, South Korea.
 She completed her post doctoral training with fellowship in the Department of Biomedicine at Aarhus University in Denmark and in the Department of Physiology at Emory University in Atlanta, Georgia, where she received training in pH regulation, and cell and molecular cancer biology.